The Self-Employed, Entrepreneurs, and Boomers

-Guidant Financial and Lending Club conducted their annual State of Small Business Survey and report that 57% of small business owners are over the age of 50.
+Guidant Financial and Lending Club conducted their annual State of Small Business Survey and report that 57% of small business owners who apply for bad credit car loans are over the age of 50.
 This increases every year.
 Forty-nine percent of small business owners go into business for themselves because they want to be their own boss or pursue their passion.

 Many national surveys are finding that a majority of people prefer to live in rural areas, small towns, small cities and suburban areas.
 Millennials, as they grow older and have children, also show these preferences.